-- 1.1 We are committed to raising standards of service to our customers.
-This voluntary Code sets out the minimum standards we will uphold in the services we provide to you. - 1.2 The 1994 General Insurance Code of Practice remains in effect for all insurance contracts which were covered by that Code and which were entered into before adopting this Code1. - 1.3 But all policies taken out and new claims received by us2 after we have adopted this Code will be covered by this Code3. - 1.4 This Code covers all general insurance products except workers compensation, marine insurance4, medical indemnity insurance5, and compulsory third party insurance including where there is linked driver protection cover6.
-It does not cover reinsurance. - 1.5 This Code does not apply to life and health insurance products issued by: - a) life insurers; or - b) registered health insurers. - 1.6 Under a co-insurance arrangement, if one or more of the insurers has not adopted this Code, then that policy is not covered by this Code.
+- We are committed to raising standards of service to our customers.
+This voluntary Code sets out the minimum standards we will uphold in the services we provide to you. - The 2006 General Insurance Code of Practice remains in 1.2 effect for all insurance contracts which were covered by that Code and which were entered into before adopting this Code1.
+This Code is an amendment to the 2006 General Insurance Code of Practice. - 1.3 But all policies taken out and new claims received by us2 after we have adopted this Code will be covered by this Code3. - This Code covers all general insurance products except 1.4 workers compensation, marine insurance4, medical indemnity insurance5, and compulsory third party insurance including where there is linked driver protection cover6.
+It does not cover reinsurance. - This Code does not apply to life and health insurance products 1.5 issued by: - a) life insurers; or - b) registered health insurers. - Under a co-insurance arrangement, if one or more of the insurers has not adopted this Code, then that policy is not covered by this Code. - Members of the Insurance Council of Australia, other industry participants and service providers may adopt this Code7.

-- 1.7 Members of the Insurance Council of Australia, other industry participants and service providers may adopt this Code7. - 1.8 This Code operates together with the many laws governing the financial integrity and conduct of the general insurance industry. - 1.9 Where there is any conflict or inconsistency between this Code and any Commonwealth, State or Territory law, that law prevails. - 1.10 Where this Code imposes an obligation on us in addition to obligations applying under a law, we will also comply with this Code except where doing so would lead to a breach of a law. - 1.11 FOS is responsible for monitoring our compliance with this Code. - 1.12 This Code does not provide to you or anyone else any legal entitlement or right of action against us, other than that you may: - a) ask us to address a matter; - b) report your concerns to FOS; and/or - c) access our complaints handling procedures (see section 6).
+- This Code operates together with the many laws governing the financial integrity and conduct of the general insurance industry. - Where there is any conflict or inconsistency between this Code and any Commonwealth, State or Territory law, that law prevails. - 1.10 Where this Code imposes an obligation on us in addition to obligations applying under a law, we will also comply with this Code except where doing so would lead to a breach of a law. - 1.11 FOS is responsible for monitoring our compliance with this Code. - 1.12 This Code does not provide to you or anyone else any legal entitlement or right of action against us, other than that you may: - a) ask us to address a matter; - b) report your concerns to FOS; and/or - c) access our complaints handling procedures (see section 6). - 1.13 If we fail to meet our obligations under this Code the Code Compliance Committee may impose sanctions on us (see section 7). - 1.14 An independent party will be appointed by the Insurance Council of Australia to review this Code every three years8.